mdurc/my-lang/plan.md

     - Arguments go into arg registers unless the stack is needed for overflow
     - Functions save callee-saved registers, use the `rbp` base ptr for variable allocations on the stack
     - Exit from `_start`
+- If a main function exists:
+    - All top level code is generated under `_start`, then, after all the top level statements are generated, we emit `call main` automatically, and exit from the program with exit code as the return value from main.
+- If no main function exists:
+    - We simply execute top level code in order, but note the fact that function implementations are emitted underneath ALL of the top level instructions, which may produce seemingly confusing results in some situations.

 # Post
 - [ ] Tree sitter highlighting